CTBT/dotnet_basics_2/readme.md

   [Get("/api/v2/pokemon?limit=10&offset=0")]
   public void GetPokemonList();
   ```
-- Create a refit RestService instanceand us it to replace your existing HttpClient request
+- Create a refit RestService instance and use it to replace your existing HttpClient request
   ```c#
   RestService.For<IPokemonApi>(host)
   ```
-- Call the api again to request details of a random pokemon (width, height, moves)
+- Call the api again to request details of a (random) pokemon (width, height, moves)
 - display those details in the console

 ---